By chanting a mantra one gathers power; there is no doubt about this.

 You can make up your own mantra if you want to; the words in a mantra have no significance at all.
 Words and meanings are not what mantras are about.
 So, any ordinary phrase, any meaningless word, can serve as a mantra.

-Let us understand what a mantra does.
+Let us understand how mantra japa (chanting) works.

 When you chant a mantra, all the energy used in your thoughts is released to flow into the mantra.
 Only the mantra remains in your mind; all other avenues of thought are closed, all other outlets for your mental energy are shut off; there is nowhere else for it to flow.